xga0/contraction_fix/README.md

 ## Features

 - Fast text processing using precompiled regex patterns
+- **Batch processing for multiple texts with optimized performance**
 - Support for standard contractions, informal contractions, and internet slang
 - Configurable dictionary usage
-- Caching for improved performance
+- Optimized caching for improved performance
 - Preview functionality to see contractions before fixing
 - Easy addition and removal of custom contractions
+- Thread-safe operations

 ## Installation